dewdrip/eth-mobile/README.md

 You can interact with your smart contract using the `DebugContracts` tab.
 You can configure your supported networks in `packages/reactnative/ethmobile.config.ts`.

-Run smart contract test with `yarn hardhat:test`
+Run smart contract test with `yarn foundry:test`

-- Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
+- Edit your smart contract `YourContract.sol` in `packages/foundry/contracts`
 - Edit your frontend in `packages/reactnative/src/screens`
-- Edit your deployment scripts in `packages/hardhat/deploy`
+- Edit your deployment scripts in `packages/foundry/script`

 ## Contributing to ETH Mobile